standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 In the process of building a model, it is inevitable that you will encounter error messages from SHR-CLI.
 Debugging the model is an iterative process, and it could take some perseverance to arrive at a _clean_ run of SHR-CLI with no errors.
 This is an expected part of the process.

-A detailed list of CIMPL compilation errors and troubleshooting suggestions are available in **[Appendix: Error Messages](#appendix-error-messages)**.
+A detailed list of CIMPL compilation errors and troubleshooting suggestions are available in [Appendix: Error Messages](#appendix-error-messages).

 Here are some general tips on approaching debugging your model: